x13-me/OfficeDocs-Exchange/Exchange/ExchangeServer/plan-and-deploy/deploy-new-installations/exchange-emergency-mitigation-services.md

 ```powershell
 Result: Failed.
 Message: Unable to connect to the Mitigation Service endpoint from this computer.
 To learn about connectivity requirements, see https://aka.ms/HelpConnectivityEEMS.
 ```

 ## Disabling auto apply of Mitigations through EM Service
-The functioning of EM service includes download of mitigations from Mitigation Service Cloud Endpoint and automatically apply them on Exchange Server.
-If your organization has an alternate means of mitigating a known threat periodically, you may choose to disable auto apply of mitigations via EM Service.
+One of the functions of the EM service is downloadding  mitigations from Mitigation Service Cloud endpoint and automatically applying them to the Exchange Server.
+If your organization has an alternate means of mitigating a known threat periodically, you may choose to disable the auto-apply of mitigations via EM Service.
 An admin can enable and disable auto-apply functionality of EM Service at an organizational level or at the Exchange server level.

 - **Set-OrganizationConfig -MitigationsEnabled $false** This is used to disable automatic mitigation org-wide.
 By default, this is set to true.
 When set to false, the EM service will check for mitigations hourly but won’t automatically apply mitigations to any Exchange server in the organization, regardless of the value of MitigationsEnabled at the server level.